 Here are some tips on trying to win the heart of particular people who might be in your life.

 - Your spouse: Try to walk in their shoes.
 Know what they deal with each day.
 Understand their history and try to see the path that created the person you married.
 Did he grow up insecure?
 Was she molested as a child?
 Did everything come easy for him so he is not used to failure?
 Was she an only child or came from a broken home?
-All of these things make up the person you married.
-Understanding your spouse will go a long way in allowing you to win their heart.
+Since all of these things make up the person you married, understanding your spouse will go a long way in allowing you to win their heart.

 - A friend.
 Friends need someone they can turn to and relate to.
 We choose our friends because we have things in common.
 But sometimes, friends go astray and it is important to be able to win their heart.
 This may require you to be there for them when they are hurt, to understand what it they are trying to accomplish with their behavior, to recognize their insecurities and failings and love them anyway.
 It can be a tough line to walk, but that is what friends are for.